 Dubai is the UAE’s second-largest and most famous emirate; a few months ago, it opened its borders for international tourists from July 7, 2020.
-Dubai is undoubtedly is a sought after tourist destination, mostly for its crime-free ambiance, high-level cleanliness standards, and Avant-grade sights.
-However, if you are planning for a Dubai trip in the current pandemic scenario, the first and foremost things that pop into everyone’s mind that is it safe or not?
+Dubai is undoubtedly is a sought-after tourist destination, mostly for its crime-free ambiance, high-level cleanliness standards, and Avant-grade sights.
+However, if you are planning for a Dubai trip in the current pandemic scenario, the first and foremost thing that pops into everyone’s mind is it safe or not?
 So the answer is yes.

 In Dubai, the first COVID-19 positive case in the UAE was reported in January 2020.
 However, it was fast to take action as the nation into complete lockdown and curfew by mind March 2020.
 Because with the other parts of the globe, the numbers of positive cases in Dubai swelled through April and May.
 After lockdown, the figures soon start to decline in Dubai and the UAE.
 The government’s highly strict and super attentive preventive techniques comprising a national sterilization program and the mass COVID-19 testing campaign balanced out with reflective humanitarian initiative.

 Recently, the United Arab Emirates (UAE) has been ranked amid the world’s 20 safest countries in the pandemic phase.
 In the procedure of combating this deadly virus, Dubai has obtained a particularly significant milestone.
 According to the comprehensive report put out by the renowned Deep Knowledge Group (DKG), the United Arab Emirates came in the 11th position, beating the highly developed 89 countries worldwide in the comprehensive list of countries.

 Essential Things To Consider While Travelling To Dubai

 - Apply for the right visa (Only if you are not qualified for any visa exemption or a visa on arrival)

 - Register your details at the COVID-19 DXB app